EgoMoose/rbx-parallel/README.md

 This project aims to give developers a quick, typed, relatively easy to way to structure and use parallel luau in their Roblox projects.

 Every task you write will require creating a worker file.
-This loaded into the scheduler and defines how each chunk of work is processed by an actor.
+This is loaded into the scheduler and defines how each chunk of work is processed by an actor.

 For example: